girishtere/Developing-Data-Products/README.md

 - a cover page with title, author name, and date
 - graphic plotting
-- end page with suitable contents, e.g. summary words, acknowledgements, references.
+- end page with summary